Other types of milk

 Cow’s milk

-Introducing cow’s milk
+Conditions for introducing cow’s milk

 Otherwise, wait till your baby is 12 months old before introducing cow’s milk.
+If you have any concerns about your baby’s diet, contact your healthcare provider.

 • Ordinary homogenized milk, enriched with vitamin D